4thpillar technologies updates

 - May 2020, CEF Telecom Call - eDelivery (CEF-TC-2020-1) application

-We are days away from CEF Telecom eDelivery Call application, with the objective to develop and deploy cross-platform eDelivery client, a DSI with a unique Access Point, that will leverage blockchain for electronic data and documents exchange.
+We have submitted CEF Telecom eDelivery Call application, with the objective to develop and deploy cross-platform eDelivery client, a DSI with a unique Access Point, that will leverage blockchain for electronic data and documents exchange.

 Technology and terms explainers